Templates

 - Specific learning outcomes are often mandated by the department and/or accrediting body.

-- Recommended only for 500-600 level courses: Include at least one additional learning outcome for graduate credit which must be connected to the additional work product.
+- Recommended for 500-600 level courses only: Include at least one additional learning outcome for graduate credit, clearly linked to an additional work product.

-Learning outcomes describe the measurable skills, abilities, knowledge or values that students should be able to demonstrate as a result of completing a course.
+Learning outcomes describe the measurable skills, abilities, knowledge or values that students should be able to demonstrate because of completing a course.

-- They are student-centered rather than teacher-centered, in that they describe what the students will do, not what the instructor will teach.
+- They are student-centered in that they describe what the students will do, not what the instructor will teach.

 - All learning outcomes should be measurable and use action verbs (see Action Words for Bloom’s Taxonomy).